abdelrahman-elkady/abdelrahman-elkady.github.io/_posts/2015-11-22-setup-android-environment-ubuntu.markdown

 <br>
 6. Now if you are managing to work with the emulator and your machine is capable of running hardware acceleration you should go for it, it will increase the performance of your emulated device and you will be **happy!** , [here][haxm] you can find how to manage kvm on Linux in order to enable hardware acceleration, in general you can check whether your machine is supporting hardware acceleration using this commands

-{% highlight bash %}
+{% highlight shell %}
 $ sudo apt-get install cpu-checker
 $ kvm-ok
 {%endhighlight%}

 You should get a response like :
 {% highlight console %}
-INFO: /dev/kvm exists
+$ INFO: /dev/kvm exists

-KVM acceleration can be used
+$ KVM acceleration can be used
 {%endhighlight%}

 If your machine supports acceleration you can follow [this guideline][kvm-installation] to install KVM on your machine